iandroids/passport-facebook/README.md

 #### Create an Application

-Before using `passport-facebook`, you must register an application with Facebook.
+Before using `passport-[Facebook](https://aapks.com/apk/facebook/)`, you must register an application with Facebook.
 If you have not already done so, a new application can be created at [Facebook Developers](https://developers.facebook.com/).
 Your application will be issued an app ID and app secret, which need to be provided to the strategy.